JonaMX/node-mariadb-utils/README.md

     return connection;
   } else {
       throw {
-        error      : new Error('What are you doing?' ),
+        error : new Error('What are you doing?'), connection
-        connection : transaction.connection
       };
   };
 };